bbatsov/metaredux/_posts/2021-10-26-clj-refactor-3-0.md

 old implementation of the functionality.
 So, why the major release then?

 Well, those of you who monitor the project closely know that it wasn't getting a lot of love in the past several years.
-Even though I'm one of the maintainers of the project, I never really used it and I wasn't particularly invested in it.
+Even though I'm one of the maintainers of the project, I never really used it much and I wasn't particularly invested in it.
-I just had way too much work with nREPL, CIDER and Orchard to be able to dedicate a lot of time to another relative big project.
+I just had way too much work with nREPL, CIDER and Orchard to be able to dedicate a lot of time to another relatively big project.
 Still, I'd be reviewing PRs, cutting new releases occasionally and making sure that `clj-refactor.el` mostly works.
 This year, however, there was a surge of contributions to the project that finally pushed it forward in significant ways.
 Most of those contributions, however, happened in the underlying nREPL middleware - namely `refactor-nrepl`.